LinkedInLearning/ai-data-pipeline-with-spring-5249029/README.md

 # AI Data Orchestration with SCDF
-This is the repository for the LinkedIn Learning course `AI Data Orchestration with SCDF`.
+This is the repository for the LinkedIn Learning course `AI Data Pipeline with Spring`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![lil-thumbnail-url]